rexfordessilfie/dottils/README.md

 # dottils

-Collection of useful utility functions that work with dot notation objects.
+Utility functions for working with dot notation objects in Typescript with support for arrays and brackets.

 # Usage